sitebay/docs/articles/platform/api/getting-started-with-the-sitebay-api/index.md

 ### Getting Started: API Authentication and Setup

-Before you begin utilizing the Site Bay API, you'll have to set up authentication.
-Site Bay API uses Oauth2 for secure API access, which means you'll need to sign up for an agency plan.
+Before you begin utilizing the SiteBay API, you'll have to set up authentication.
+SiteBay API uses Oauth2 for secure API access, which means you'll need to sign up for an agency plan.

 ### Example: Creating a New Site